Graduate Student Travel Policies

 - Obtain appropriate signatures for Graduate Student Travel Release and submit to email@example.com.

 International students and scholars must comply with all overseas travel requirements outlined by the International Office, or risk facing detention by the Department of Homeland Security Customs and Border Patrol (CBP) officials upon return to the U.S. The Office of Global Safety and Security (OGSS) has no authority over the CBP and cannot intervene on a traveler’s behalf.

-Apply here for a reimbursement grant to participate in wilderness first aid training.
+Complete an application for a reimbursement grant to participate in wilderness first aid training.
 Travel must support academic goals requiring remote or rural international travel.
 Award recipients may attend a training in any location, but reimbursement is limited to the course fee only.
 Many local options exist; filter the schedule by state to find Chicago-based options.
 The next round of reimbursement grants for wilderness first aid training will take place in 2019.